bmeurant/technical-docs/software-architecture/architectural-styles/peer-to-peer.md

 * **Pure P2P :** `Peers` are strictly equal, with no centralized infrastructure.
 Ex: Gnutella.
 * **Hybrid P2P :** Uses a central [[client-server|server]] for certain functions, such as `peer discovery` or authentication.
 Once the connection is established, communication happens directly in a P2P manner.
 Ex: BitTorrent (which uses central `trackers` to initiate the connection).
 * **Decentralized Ledger Technologies (DLT) :** Ex: **Blockchain** (Bitcoin, Ethereum).
 These systems are applications of the P2P model where a shared, immutable ledger is replicated across all peers.
-Transactions are validated by a consensus algorithm, ensuring data integrity without a central authority.
+Transactions are validated by a consensus algorithm, ensuring [[data-integrity|data integrity]] without a central authority.
 * **Distributed File Systems :** Ex: IPFS (InterPlanetary File System).
 Files are stored and retrieved on a network of `peers`, optimizing content distribution and resilience.

 ---